-There are many dedicated patrols all over the country who assist toads across these roads and sometimes, they need the public’s help.
-Below you will find a list of patrols that need a helping hand.
-Please email firstname.lastname@example.org for further information, or search for the county on our Toads on Roads map where there will be a direct contact for that patrol.
+There are many dedicated patrols all over the country who assist toads across these roads and they need your help!
+Below you will find a list of patrols that need volunteers.
+You can search for these patrols by using our Toads on Roads map which will give you a direct contact for the patrol manager or area coordinator.

-Visit our Toads on Roads web page to find out more.
+visit our Toads on Roads web page to find out more about the project.